 Yet another IMU using Paralax's powerful 8-core Propeller chip.
 This one on a home-built quadrotor.
 Flying in IMU-assisted manual mode now, although I assume autonomous is just a matter of evolving the…

 BlimpDuino is in the hands of beta testers, so we're doing some last minute tweaks.
 The current code works on boards version 431 and up (don't ask about the numbering schemes--they're based on internal versions.
-When we… Continue
+When… Continue

 Jordi's done some heroic work squeezing the maximum out of the Arduino platform (with some help from Arduino co-founder Massimo Banzi.
 We finally have a code base that does everything it's supposed to.… Continue